 The cause of keratoconus is still not known.
-Some researchers believe that genetics play a role.
+Some researchers believe that genetics plays a role.
 An estimated 10% of people with keratoconus also have family members with the condition

-When good vision is no longer possible with a contact lens, a corneal transplant may be recommended.
-Corneal transplant is only necessary in about 10-20% of patients with keratoconus.
+When a good vision is no longer possible with a contact lens, a corneal transplant may be recommended.
+A cornea transplant is only necessary for about 10-20% of patients with keratoconus.
 During a corneal transplant, the diseased cornea from the eye is replaced with a healthy donor cornea.
-Of all conditions requiring corneal transplants, keratonconus has the best prognosis for clear vision.
+Of all conditions requiring corneal transplants, keratoconus has the best prognosis for clear vision.

 At EyeHealth Northwest, our Opticians are committed to helping you get the best pair of glasses you have ever had.
 Opticians are Nationally Certified by the American Board of Opticianry and participate in ongoing continue education courses to deliver the best possible care with the most advanced technology and fashion.
 We can take stress out of the process, making it enjoyable for you and your family.

 With more than 60 years of experience in Portland, we are now driving the Portland look by designing and curating original frame collections based on our optical expertise - Bridge City Spex.
 We understand the importance of individuality, functionality, and quality.
 The Bridge City Spex Collections can be found exclusively at our eleven EyeHealth Northwest optical shops.